First-in-human clinical trial evaluates safety of combination therapy to treat B-cell lymphomas

 Although each of the ViPOR drugs has shown some efficacy against lymphomas, they rarely cause these cancers to go into complete remission when administered alone.
 When used in combination, however, preclinical studies in human cancer cell lines and in mice with lymphoma have shown that the ViPOR drugs kills lymphoma cells more effectively than single-drug therapies and have the potential to act synergistically with each drug to magnify the cancer-fighting power of the others.

 ViPOR works by targeting and disrupting four key pathways used by cancerous lymphoma cells to grow and survive.
 “Unlike traditional chemotherapy treatments, which can disrupt DNA synthesis and cause many side effects, ViPOR targets specific proteins,” says Melani.
-“And for that reason, the drugs are likely to induce fewer side effects in patients.”

 Melani hopes to test ViPOR against as many different types of lymphoma as possible in the trial, so patient recruitment is key.
-Patients 18 and older with confirmed refractory or relapsed B-cell lymphoma who are interested in taking part in the study are encouraged to contact Maureen Edgerly, R.N., at 240-760-6013 to discuss their potential eligibility.
+Patients 18 and older with confirmed refractory or relapsed B-cell lymphoma who are interested in taking part in the study are encouraged to contact Maureen Edgerly, RN, at 240-760-6013 to discuss their potential eligibility.
 Unfortunately, the study cannot accept patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and mantle cell lymphoma due to their risk of developing a life-threatening condition called tumor lysis syndrome.

-For more about first-in-human trials at the NIH Clinical Center, watch the Discovery Channel’s documentary released this past summer.
+To learn more about first-in-human trials at the NIH Clinical Center, watch the Discovery Channel’s documentary released this past summer.

 The Center for Cancer Research is NCI’s internal cancer center, a publicly funded organization working to improve the lives of cancer patients by solving important, challenging and neglected problems in cancer research and patient care.
 Highly trained physician-scientists develop and carry out clinical trials to create the medicines of tomorrow treating patients at the world’s largest dedicated research hospital on the campus of the National Institutes of Health in Bethesda, Maryland.
 For more information on CCR clinical trials click here and subscribe to have the latest CCR clinical trials sent directly to your inbox.Summary Posted: 02/2018